yeungchenwa/OCR-SAM/readme.md

 ## 🐇 Introduction 🐙
 Can [SAM](https://github.com/facebookresearch/segment-anything) be applied to OCR?
 We take a simple try to combine two off-the-shelf OCR models in [MMOCR](https://github.com/open-mmlab/mmocr) with SAM to develop some OCR-related application demos, including **[SAM for Text](#sam-for-text)**, **[Text Removal](#erasing)** and **[Text Inpainting](#inpainting)**.
 And we also provide a **[WebUI by gradio](#run-webui)** to give a better interaction.

-*Note: **Welcome anyones to join who have the idea and want to contribute to our repo**.*

 ## 📅 Updates 👀
-- **2023.08.23**: 🔥 We creat a repo **[yeungchenwa/Recommendations-Diffusion-Text-Image](https://github.com/yeungchenwa/Recommendations-Diffusion-Text-Image)** to provide a paper collection of recent diffusion models for text-image generation tasks.
+- **2023.08.23**: 🔥 We create a repo **[yeungchenwa/Recommendations-Diffusion-Text-Image](https://github.com/yeungchenwa/Recommendations-Diffusion-Text-Image)** to provide a paper collection of recent diffusion models for text-image generation tasks.
 - **2023.04.14**: 📣 Our repository is migrated to **[open-mmlab/playground](https://github.com/open-mmlab/playground#-mmocr-sam)**.
 - **2023.04.12**: Repository Release
 - **2023.04.12**: Supported the **[Inpainting](#inpainting🥸)** combined with DBNet++, SAM and ControlNet.